-Office walls usually offer minimal functionality, but they bring lots of opportunity for building an inspirational and productive environment.
+Office walls usually offer minimal functionality, but they bring lots of opportunities for building an inspirational and productive environment.
 Motivational quotes and posters can be found a dime a dozen, but think about the images and words that personally inspire you.
-You can even design your own custom wallpaper to bring a personalized touch to your work space.
+You can even design your own custom wallpaper to bring a personalized touch to your workspace.

 You can also utilize wall space for further organization.
 Keep shelves or hanging drawers on the wall for items you don’t need to access regularly.
 These elements can be just as much design as they are for function, making your office a pleasant, organized place to work.

 Having an organized, functional home office that you design specifically for productivity can make all the difference when working from home.
 Do you have any home office organization tips?
 Share in the comments below!

 Author Bio: Jeriann Watkins is currently in the process of organizing her very cramped craft room for her farmer’s market booth.
 You can check out her adventures at dairyairhead.com.